-Identify the why: Simply put, you can’t lower your denial rate if you lack an understanding of why your claims are being denied!
-Review all of your denial notices from a set period of time – say, three or six months – and log the associated reasons for denial.
+Simply put, you can’t lower your denial rate if you lack an understanding of why your claims are being denied!
+Review all of your denial notices from a set period of time – say, three or six months – and log the associated reasons for the denial.

 The most common reasons for denials relate to registration (insurance verification, incorrect payer, cannot identify patient) or charge entry (invalid or incorrect procedure or diagnosis codes).
 The good thing about those kinds of denials is that they can be traced back to the party responsible.
 Look for patterns, then talk it out with the staff members who are repeat offenders.

 Only a small percentage of medical practices actually follow up on claim denials and resubmit them corrected or as appealed.
 If you’re not part of that subset, you’re saving payers money at your own expense!